CodeJonesW/Wills_Blog/assets/blog-posts/deep-link-ios-expo-firebase.md

 ## Intro 🔗📲

-- My first time implementing a deep linking solution with iOS, expo, and firebase was a bit of a challenge.
-I had to do a lot of research and trial and error to get it working.
+- My first time implementing a deep linking solution with iOS, expo, and firebase was a challenge.
+Lots of research and trial and error were the main themes of getting it working.
 I hope this article can help you get started with your own deep linking solution.
 I will also be discussing various layers of technology to support this implementation which may be useful even if we are not using the exact same stack.

 ## Terminology